boazbk/tcs/lec_07_other_models.md

 The idea is to use the "self referential" properties of the $\lambda$ calculus.
 Since we are able to work with $\lambda$ expressions, we can possibly inside $REDUCE$ compute a $\lambda$ expression that amounts to running $REDUCE$ itself.
 This is very much like the common exercise of a program that prints its own code.
-For example, suppose that you have some programming language with an `eval` operation that given a string `code` and an input `x`, evaluates its own code.
+For example, suppose that you have some programming language with an `eval` operation that given a string `code` and an input `x`, evaluates `code` on `x`.
-Then, if you have a program $P$ that can print its own code, you can use `eval` as an alternative to recursion: instead of using a recursive call, the program will compute its own code and store it in a variable `str` and then use `eval`.
+Then, if you have a program $P$ that can print its own code, you can use `eval` as an alternative to recursion: instead of using a recursive call on some input `x`, the program will compute its own code,  store it in some string variable `str` and then use `eval(str,x)`.
 You might find this confusing.
 _I_ definitely find this confusing.
 But hopefully the following will make things a little more concrete.